Welcome to today's edition of the Rush 24-7 podcast.

 They want them to have doubts about every person and institution that they have invested all of their hope and faith in.

-If they're pastors and if their leaders are out doing all this stuff, uh taking methamphetamines and having gay sex, and who can they believe?
+If their pastors and if their leaders are out doing all this stuff, taking methamphetamines and having gay sex, then who can they believe?

 That's the whole purpose of this story.